 Loop President of the Governing Board

-He is the GIS Lead and Community Programs Assistant at the Humanitarian OpenStreetMap Team promoting, supporting and advocating for the creation, maintenance, use, distribution and availability of free, geographically referenced data and geospatial information to facilitate and provide humanitarian aid in the world.
-A stronger believer in the open movement, Geoffrey is active in open source, open data and open knowledge projects such as OpenStreetMap, Wikimedia, building and leading communities that promote transparency, collaboration, reuse and free access of tools and information across Africa.
+Geoffrey Kateregga is the Geospatial Information Service (GIS) Lead and Community Programs Assistant at the Humanitarian OpenStreetMap Team promoting, supporting and advocating for the creation, maintenance, use, distribution and availability of free, geographically referenced data and geospatial information to facilitate and provide humanitarian aid in the world.
+A strong believer in the open movement, Geoffrey is active in open source, open data and open knowledge projects such as OpenStreetMap, Wikimedia, building and leading communities that promote transparency, collaboration, reuse and free access of tools and information across Africa.

 Advisory Board Members